 – LILY TOMLIN

 20. Outcomes commensurate with talent, not hours: success depends on your intelligence and investment, not on the number of hours sat at a desk

 21. Security from multiple income streams: no more precarious single source of income, when you can have multiple and keep replenishing the pipeline

-22. Possibility for financial freedom: in business, you can build assets that eventually generate residual income
+22. Possibility for financial freedom: in business, you can build assets that eventually generate passive income

 23. HUGE tax savings from deductible business expenses (this could make 101 reasons in itself!)

 24. Benefits of incorporation: separating business assets from personal, and benefiting from corporate deductions and tax shelters